 Lina has a passion for learning new languages and travelling to unusual destinations.

-Clemens Rossmanith is a junior consultant at joyn-coop.
+Clemens Rossmanith is a consultant at joyn-coop.
 He is passionate about innovative solutions to poverty reduction and environmental sustainability.

 As a consultant at joyn-coop, Clemens focuses on the development of strategies to ensure project success in fragile and conflict-affected states.
 He further works on promoting sustainability in infrastructure investments.